recognize, protect and appreciate OUR STATE'S native animals and plantlife at

 Construction has officially begun!
-Formerly viewable only by train, the Aline W. Skaggs Wild Utah exhibit will be opening up the east side area of Utah’s Hogle Zoo in 2024.
+Formerly viewable only by train, the Aline W. Skaggs Wild Utah exhibit will be opening up the east side area of Utah’s Hogle Zoo in Spring 2024.

 The Norma W. Matheson Education Animal Center will be the central focal point of the new expansion, set to house more than 100 ambassador animals part of our traveling school outreach programs.